 Carbon Monoxide Exposure From Lift Trucks

 Local exhaust ventilation should be utilized whenever internal combustion lift trucks are receiving a tune-up or other maintenance work that requires the engine to idle.
 Local exhaust ventilation on a stationary lift truck can be accomplished by connecting a long, noncollapsible, negative-pressure hose to the vehicle’s tailpipe and venting the exhaust emissions directly to the outdoors.

-Lift truck operators’ exposures to CO can be monitored using a calibrated single-gas CO monitors that the operator wears for the duration of the shift.
-Based on the results of exposure monitoring, general ventilation should be increased and/or the CO emissions should be reduced.
+Lift truck operators’ exposures to CO can be monitored using a calibrated single-gas CO monitor that the operator wears for the duration of the shift.
+Based on the results of exposure monitoring, general ventilation should be increased, and/or the CO emissions should be reduced.

+Carbon Monoxide Exposure From Lift Trucks